Aaronafem/Trading-Exchange/README.md

 Compile and run this through a terminal environment: g++ -std=c++17 -I../include main.cpp order.cpp orderbook.cpp helpers.cpp -o main && ./main

 The concept of electronic trading and the evolution of the order book, like the one simulated here, traces its origins back to the early 1980s.
-Prior to this era, stock trading was primarily done through face-to-face interaction on the trading floors of stock exchanges, where traders would shout out bids and offers in a chaotic environment often referred to as the "open outcry" system.
+Prior to this era, stock trading was primarily done through face-to-face interaction on the trading floors of stock exchanges known as "trading pits", where traders would shout out bids and offers in a chaotic environment often referred to as the "open outcry" system.
 This system, while functional for decades, was prone to inefficiencies, lack of transparency, and human error.